isogeo/doc-admin/Help/en/features/admin/contacts.md

 1. Select `Administration` > `Address book`;
 2. Click on `+ Add` or on the contact to modify;
 3. Enter or edit the appropriate contact details;
 4. Click on `Create`, `Save` or `Delete`.

 All contacts created can be assigned to metadata records using a metadata record's "Contact" tab.

 ![New contact demo](/en/images/adm_contacts_add.gif "Creating a new contact")

 > Tip: none of the contact fields are required to create a contact.
-This means that you can create all your contacts at once and come back later to complete or modify them, once you have their contact information or have decided on a method or wording.
+This means that you can create all your contacts at once and come back later to complete or modify them, once you have their contact details or have decided on a method or wording.